Prag8855/aab/content/guides/residence-permit.md

 While you wait for an *[[Ausländerbehörde]]* appointment, you should also...

 - [ ] **[Register your address](/guides/anmeldung-in-english-berlin)** (*[[Anmeldung]]*)
     [The *Anmeldung* is very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address).
 When you register your address, you get a [tax ID](/glossary/Steueridentifikationsnummer) and a [registration certificate](/glossary/Anmeldebestätigung).
-The *Ausländerbehörde* might ask for your registration certificate.[^23]
+If you don't do your *Anmeldung*, they might reject your application.[^23]
 - [ ] **[Open a bank account](/guides/best-bank-germany)**
     You will need a bank account for many things.
 You also need a bank account to pay the application fee.
 You can choose a bank from any EU country.